 What is Ocrevus?

-You take Ocrevus as an intravenous infusion (drip).
-The first dose is given as two separate infusions, two weeks apart.
-After that, you have one infusion every six months.
+You can take Ocrevus as an intravenous infusion (drip) or an injection under the skin, given by a health professional.
+The first dose is broken into two given two weeks apart.
+After that, you have one infusion or injection every six months.
 The most common side effects include infusion-related reactions such as headache, rashes, fever and nausea.
 Other side effects include infections such as coughs, colds, chest infections and herpes virus infections (such as cold sores or shingles).

 What's the background?
 How come Ocrevus was rejected and then approved?

-Last year, NICE completed a review of Ocrevus for PPMS and, using the price already agreed for RRMS, concluded that the benefits gained did not represent value for money to the NHS.
+Initially, NICE completed a review of Ocrevus for PPMS in May 2018.
+Using the price already agreed for RRMS, they concluded that the benefits gained did not represent value for money to the NHS.
 Drug manufacturer Roche proposed a reduced price for Ocrevus for PPMS but this was initially rejected.
 Following pressure from the whole MS community, NICE put the decision to reject Ocrevus on hold to allow time for more talks between NICE, NHS England and Roche.
-As a result, an agreement was reached to provide Ocrevus at a lower price for PPMS, bringing it within the range that NICE considers cost effective.
+As a result, an agreement was reached in May 2019 to provide Ocrevus at a lower price for PPMS, bringing it within the range that NICE considers cost effective.

 Why is this such a landmark decision?